-pixel is the summation of the division's nine results.
+Therefore, every iteration loads in two new data.
+The loop counter step of Complex_FIR is two.
+2D_lowpass_filter is a 3×3 low-pass filter used in image processing.
+For each 3×3 window in the input image, the nine pixels are divided by the corresponding coefficients (they really are shifting operations).
+The output pixel is the summation of the division's nine results.
 We unroll the loop twice in both horizontal and vertical directions.
-Therefore, each iteration computes four of these 3x3 windows, and produces a 2x2 output window.
-The input of 2D\lowpass\filter is a two-dimensional array.
-Motion\detection is the implementation of the code in Figure 10.
-Motion\detection's input windows are 4x4 and 2x2.
+Therefore, each iteration computes four of these 3×3 windows and produces a 2×2 output window.
+The input of 2D_lowpass_filter is a two-dimensional array.
+Motion_detection is the implementation of the code in Figure 10.
+Motion detection's input windows are 4×4 and 2×2 .
 These two windows come from the image array to be detected and the reference image array, respectively.
-There is no data reuse to the reference image array and the smart buffer of it is used only to decouple the data-path with memory accessing.
-ROCCC supports multiple output arrays, though all these examples have only one output array.
-We do not show a multiple-output-array example because writing to each array is an independent process, and the implementation is a straightforward replication.
+There is no data reuse to the reference image array and the smart buffer of it is used only to decouple the data path with memory accessing.
+ROCCC supports multiple output arrays, although all these examples have only one output array.
+We do not show a multiple-output array example because writing to each array is an independent process and the implementation is a straightforward replication.

 We use the Xilinx ISE 6.2.03i tool chain to do synthesis and place-and-route.
 The generated VHDL codes are simulated using ModelSim 5.8c.
-The target architecture of all synthesis is Xilinx XC2V8000-5, whose total number of slices is 46592.
-We set the synthesis option 'multiplier style' as 'LUT' for all constant multiplications.
+The target architecture of all synthesis is Xilinx XC2V8000-5, whose total number of slices is 46,592.
+We set the synthesis option "multiplier style" as "LUT" for all constant multiplications.

-In Table 4, Area is the number of slices obtained from place-and-route reports.
+In Table IV, Area is the number of slices obtained from place-and-route reports.
 The area of a buffer includes the area of the address generator associated with the buffer. # of reg is the number of registers that the corresponding buffer uses to store the data.
-Each register is 8-bit since all the data-path variables of these five examples are 8-bit. # of state is the number of states of the buffer's FSM.
+Each register is 8 bit, since all the data path variables of these five examples are 8 bit. # of state is the number of states of the buffer's FSM.
 Bus size is the number of bits of the bus between input/output memory and the corresponding buffer.
 Clock rate is the clock rate of the whole placed-and-routed circuit.
-The input data set size of all one-dimensional examples is 256 and the input data set size of all two-dimensional examples is 64x64.
+The input data set size of all one-dimensional examples is 256 and the input data set size of all two-dimensional examples is 64×64 .
 Execution time is the number of cycles obtained from the simulation waveforms.

 Un1 Un2 Un4 Un8

-buffer size(pixel) slices buffer size(pixel) slices buffer size(pixel) slices buffer size(pixel) slices
+Buffer Buffer Buffer Buffer

+size (pixel) Slices $size\ (pixel)$ Slices $size\ (pixel)$ Slices size (pixel) Slices

 constant_FIR5 5 213 6 199 8 197 16 388

 constant_FIR15 15 1657 16 938 20 817 24 806

 moving_Filter9 9 623 10 431 12 421 16 453

 2D_lowpass_filter 9 242 16 376